-The operator ToString converts an XMLList value l to a string s.
+The operator ToString converts an XMLList object l to a string s.
 The return value is the string representation of each item in the XMLList concatenated together in order.

 Note that the result of calling ToString on a list of size one is identical to the result of calling ToString on the single item contained in the XMLList.
-This treatment intentionally blurs the distinction between a single XML value and an XMLList containing only one value to simplify the programmer's task.
+This treatment intentionally blurs the distinction between a single XML object and an XMLList containing only one value to simplify the programmer's task.
 It allows E4X programmers to access the value of an XMLList containing only a single primitive value in much the same way they access object properties.

-Given an XMLList value l, ToString performs the following steps:
+Given an XMLList object l, ToString performs the following steps:

+'''

-- 1. If l.hasSimpleContent() == true
+1. If l.hasSimpleContent() == true

-- a.
+a.
 Let s be the empty string

-- b.
+b.
 For i = 0 to l.[[Length]]-1,

-- i.
-If $x[i].[[Class]] \notin \{\text{"comment", "processing-instruction"}\}$
+i.
+If x[i].[[Class]] \notin {"comment", "processing-instruction"}

-- 1. Let s be the result of concatenating s and ToString(l[i])
+1. Let s be the result of concatenating s and ToString(l[i])

-- c.
 Return s

-- 2. Else
+2. Else

-- a.
+a.
 Return ToXMLString(x)

+'''

-9.2 ToXMLString (input argument, [AncestorNamespaces], [IndentLevel])
+ToXMLString (input argument, [AncestorNamespaces], [IndentLevel])